-MAT Works – But Had an Uphill Battle to Common Treatment Center Use
+MAT Works – But It Had an Uphill Battle to Common Treatment Center Use

-SAMHSA says that, “MAT for substance use disorders has proven to be clinically effective… However, it is greatly underutilized.
+SAMHSA says, “MAT for substance use disorders has proven to be clinically effective… However, it is greatly underutilized.
 A 2011 study found that less than 30% of contemporary substance use treatment programs offer medications; and less than half of eligible patients in those programs actually receive medications.”

-Barriers to use of MAT include lack of available prescribers and lack of support for existing subscribers, agency policies that prevent MAT use, workforce attitudes, insurance issues, such as limits on MAT, authorization requirements, and “fail first” criteria that require treatment programs to try other therapies first.
-If all of those fail, then they can use MAT.
+Barriers to use of MAT include lack of available prescribing bodies (like pharmacies), lack of support for existing subscribers, agency policies that prevent MAT use, workforce attitudes, insurance issues, authorization requirements, and the “fail first” criteria that require treatment programs to try other therapies first.

-Although it is an evidence-based therapy, MAT has long been a hot topic in the recovery community…even in the field of treating substance use disorders (SUD) or providing SUD support services.
-For example, many sober living home programs did not allow people on methadone or other maintenance drugs to live in their houses, furthering the stigma of drug-assisted therapy, and preventing people who were trying to change their lives from easily accessing a stable, supportive living environment.
+Although it is an evidence-based therapy, MAT has long been a hot topic in the recovery community…especially when it comes to treating substance use disorders (SUD) or providing SUD support services.
+For example, many sober living environment programs did not allow people on methadone or other maintenance drugs to live in their houses up until very recently.
+This backfired; it cast even more doubt upon medication-assisted therapy, preventing people who wanted to change their lives from easily accessing a stable, supportive living environment.

-Some of those attending 12-step self-help groups did not consider a person utilizing MAT truly “clean and sober.”
-I used to hear things in meetings such as, “You’re just substituting one drug for another!”
+Some of those attending 12-step self-help groups objected too.
+They did not consider a person using MAT truly “clean and sober.”
+We would hear people say things in meetings like, “You’re just substituting one drug for another!”

 MAT Adoption is Growing Over Time

-Dr. Baxter goes on to say, “Although there is no dispute that abstinence from alcohol and other drugs with potential for addiction is the foundation for sustaining recovery in most instances, there are other cases where MAT, especially for persons with co-occurring illnesses, is essential to obtain and sustain term recovery.”
+Dr. Baxter also said in the article, “Although there is no dispute that abstinence from alcohol and other drugs with potential for addiction is the foundation for sustaining recovery in most instances, there are other cases where MAT, especially for persons with co-occurring illnesses, is essential to obtain and sustain term recovery.”

-While medication assisted therapy (MAT) is now more widely accepted, it is important to continue making advances and be aware that not everyone recovers in the same way.
-Long ago we discovered that “cookie cutter” treatment doesn’t work.
-Individualized treatment and supports tailored to the needs of each individual DOES work.
+While medication assisted therapy (MAT) has grown in acceptance, it’s still important to continue educating people about its proper usage.
+Not everyone completes addiction recovery in the same way.
+“Cookie Cutter” treatment doesn’t work.
+Individualized treatment and support, tailored to the needs of each individual, is what DOES work.